 To be honest, this wasn’t initially on my radar as a potential location as a layout but I’ve travelled to Par frequently in recent months and during my travels I couldn’t help but notice, even from the brief journey through the station, it has some interesting potential.
 A bit of Googling revealed it was a classic junction that could prove fun if challenging.

-Then I stumbled on Tim Hall’s ‘where worlds collide’ blog where he describes it in some detail as part of his plan to model it and I was really hooked.
+Then I stumbled on Tim Hall’s Where Worlds Collide blog (post no longer available) where he describes it in some detail as part of his plan to model it and I was really hooked.
 It ticked all my criteria, namely:

 - An old layout – I like the steam era the best and St Blazey, part of the Cornwall Minerals Railway, dates back to 1874 so lots of scope there.